jenkinsci/ascii-magician-plugin/README.md

 # Ascii Art Magician

-A Jenkins plugin that adds a touch of whimsy to your build output by printing random ASCII art of Jenkins in the console.
+A Jenkins plugin that adds a touch of magic to your build output by printing random ASCII art of Jenkins in the console.

 ## Installation